yonigibbs/elm-i18next-gen/README.md

 }
 ```

-For every such "grouping", this tool will generate an Elm module.
-So for the example JSON above, the following structure
+For every such "grouping", an Elm module will be generated.
+So for the example JSON above, the following structure will
-will be generated in the `target` folder:
+be created in the `target` folder:

 * `Translations.elm`: contains the `hello` function.
 * `Translations/Greetings.elm`: a `Translations` folder will be created under the `target` folder, and this file will be